badlydrawnben/eleventy-guide/src/posts/026-data-files.md

 ---
 ```

-Check out the filters page for more about how to create them.
+Check out the [Filters](/filters) page for more about how to create them.

-To save space I'm outputting them as inline list
+To save space I'm outputting them as inline list.

 ### Order alphabetically